CloudLabsAI-Azure/Azure-OpenAI-Bot-with-MSTeams/README.md

   - Update the configuration file with newly generated credentials
   - Deploy the chatbot on Azure Bot Service and Azure App Service
   - Publish the chatbot on Microsoft Teams channel using a manifest file
+  - Add more knowldge base documents using Azure Logic Apps.